-Yes, the Planning staff is required to notify the owners of all properties located within a 500 foot radius from the outside perimeter of the proposed subdivision.
+Yes, the Planning staff is required to notify the owners of all properties located within a 500-foot radius from the outside perimeter of the proposed subdivision.

 What if my application is denied?
-Can someone else appeal if my application is approved?
+Can someone else appeal the approval of my application?

-You or any other person may appeal the Planning Director's or Planning Commission's action to the County Board of Supervisors by filing a written appeal with the Clerk of the Board and paying the required fee in accordance with the requirements of Section 16.08.100 of the County Code.
+You or any other person may appeal the action of the Planning Director or Planning Commission to the County Board of Supervisors by filing a written appeal with the Clerk of the Board and paying the required fee in accordance with the requirements of Section 16.08.100 of the County Code.
 Consult with the Planning Department to determine the appropriate fee and other requirements of the appeal process.